About

 2. Descriptive comparative framework

-In my doctoral work, I complemented my previous research on materiality by investigating also linguistically functional and normative aspects of writing, i.e., graphematics and orthography.
+In my doctoral work, I complemented my previous research on materiality by also investigating linguistically functional and normative aspects of writing, i.e., graphematics and orthography.
 My first goal, driven by a typological and interdisciplinary approach, was carving out unified and methodologically operationalizable comparative concepts that make possible not only the description of individual writing systems but also comparisons between them.
 This resulted in proposals of unified, i.e., cross-linguistically applicable definitions for various hitherto ambiguous and contentious concepts such as grapheme or allography, and on the whole in a framework that accounts for material, functional, and prescriptive aspects of typologically distinct writing systems.
-The consideration of diverse systems such as German, English, Chinese, Japanese, Korean, Thai, and Arabic proved illuminating.
+In this context, the consideration of diverse systems such as German, English, Chinese, Japanese, Korean, Thai, and Arabic proved illuminating.

 Research output